At The Loch Lomond Bird of Prey Centre

 Here, they not only work to rehabilitate injured birds with the aim of releasing them back into the wild, if that’s an option, but also educating the public on the ecological importance of these predators.
 Through interactive sessions and fun, informative daily flying shows, visitors gain awareness of the threats faced by birds of prey, such as habitat loss and illegal hunting, fostering greater appreciation and support for their conservation.

-When we were there this September, one of the stories Kevin told during a flying show stuck in my mind, was of a local farmer with a rodent problem that wouldn’t go away.
-Baiting boxes with poison wasn’t being effective and of course primarily could be poisoning the owls.
+When we were there this September, one of the stories Kevin told during a flying show stuck in my mind – a local farmer with a rodent problem that wouldn’t go away.
+Baiting boxes with poison wasn’t effective and of course primarily could be poisoning the owls and other wildlife.
 Instead the farmer installed roosting and nesting places for the Barn Owls, maximising the habitat on his farm to encourage them and, although it took a little while, nature rebalanced itself with both happy Barn Owls, minimal rodents and a happy farmer.
 This is just one example.

 Delta the Straited Caracara